JayNightmare/Polished-Portfolio/README.md

 | `VITE_GITHUB_TOKEN` | GitHub personal access token for API calls | Yes |
 | `VITE_DISCORD_HOOK` | Discord webhook URL for contact form | Yes |

+### GitHub Token
+1. GitHub -> Settings
+2. Scroll to the bottom -> Developer Settings
+3. Personal Access Token -> Tokens (classic)
+4. Copy Key

+### Discord Hook
+1. Make a server on Discord (or use a pre-existing one)
+2. Edit a text channel
+3. Integrations -> Webhooks
+4. Create a webhook -> copy url

 ### Tailwind CSS

 The project uses Tailwind CSS v4 with custom configuration.
 Styles are defined in: